Sv443-Network/SvCoreLib/docs.md

 <!-- #SECTION Seeded RNG -->
 ## Seeded RNG
-This subsection, accessed with `scl.seededRNG`, offers a few functions to generate numbers based on a seed.
+This namespace, accessed with `scl.seededRNG`, offers a few functions to generate numbers based on a seed.
 This means that using the same seed, you will be able to generate the same numbers over and over again, just like Minecraft's world seeds for example.
 Seeds in SCL need to be of a certain format.
 Some other functions in this section will help you accomplish just that.